-The system navigation menu is shown at the top of all pages after successful initial authorization.
+The application navigation menu is shown at the top of all pages after successful initial authorization.
 The menu includes the Windows NT username of the user currently logged in and the following links and sub-menus:

-Home – Navigates the user to the Home Page (see section 4.1.1).
+Home – Navigates the user to the Home Page (see section 4.1).